Create Your First Event

-- Reminder email (sent about 1 hour before the webinar)
+- Reminder email (sent about 1 hour before the event)

-Webinaris starting (sent 5min. beforeor at the moment you start the webinar)
+Eventis starting (sent 5min. beforeor at the moment you start the event)

-- Thank you (sent as soon as you end the webinar to people who joined during the live)
+- Thank you (sent as soon as you end the event to people who joined during the live)

-- Didn't show up (sent as soon as you end the webinar to people who didn't show up during the live)
+- Didn't show up (sent as soon as you end the event to people who didn't show up during the live)

-And now you can even add additional custom emails with different timings than these five, feel free to see all the details here: How to customize & edit webinar emails.
+You can even add additional custom emails with different timings than these five.

-You can send your webinar registrants and/or attendees to other tools via this section
+You can send your event registrants and/or attendees to other tools via this section

-Once you publish the webinar, your registration page is live and people can start registering.
-The confirmation email will also be sent to guest speakers added on the webinar.
-If you add guest speakers when the webinar is already published, they will receive their confirmation email as soon as you add them.
+- the confirmation email is sent to guest speakers added on the event (if you add guest speakers when the event is already published, they will receive their confirmation email as soon as you add them).

-You can still edit your webinar settings and changes will be reflected on your landing page immediately.
-We do not send notifications if you change the date/time or cancel the webinar however.
+You can still edit your event settings and changes will be reflected on your landing page immediately.
+We do not send notifications if you change the date/time or cancel the event.